 So you just got engaged: here’s all the annoying things that’ll happen this year!

 Are you one of the multitudes of newly faux-surprised proposees?
 Congratulations!
-However, when the warm feelings subsided as the fizz has worn off, perhaps you’ve noticed that the heartfelt toasts and champagning with every meal has given way to a far less pleasant aspect of the engagement: LOGISTICS (capitalized to signify annoyance-levels).
+However, when the warm feelings subside and the fizz has worn off, perhaps you’ve noticed that the heartfelt toasts and champagning with every meal have given way to a far less pleasant aspect of the engagement: LOGISTICS (capitalized to signify annoyance levels).

 When are you doing it?
 Buffet or table service?
 City wedding or are you going to make everyone shell out for accommodation (note: there will be much unsubtle passive aggression underpinning this questioning)?
 DJ or band?
 Will you be a meringue bride or a boho bride or a glam bride or an alternative bride?
 Pick one, PICK ONE!